 2011 American Gold Eagle

-The 2011 Gold Eagle was first available on January 3, 2011.
+The 2011 Gold Eagle (Buy on eBay) was first available on January 3, 2011.
 This was the date when the United States Mint began accepting orders for the one ounce bullion version of the coin from their authorized purchasers.
 In contrast to the start of sales in the prior two years, the allocation program was not imposed, meaning that the coins could be ordered in unrestricted quantities.
 Sales of fractional weight coin began in February.

 2011 Gold Eagle Specifications